intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/04-Duplex_Streaming_Methods.md

           - Description: Responds to each ping message in the incoming stream with a pong message
 ```

-To test the new method, we will create a `Channel<InvocationStreamItem>` that we will write a ping message to at a random interval, and then read the corresponding pong messages from our subscription channel.
+To test the new method, we will create a `Channel<PingMessage>` that we will write a ping message to at a random interval in a background task, and then read the corresponding pong messages from our subscription.
 Replace the code for calling the streaming operation in `Runner.cs` with the following:

 ```csharp
 var extensionFeature = adapter.GetFeature<IAdapterExtensionFeature>("asc:extensions/tutorial/ping-pong/");